<img src="https://secure.leadforensics.com/133892.png" alt="" style="display:none;">

 4. Improved customer loyalty

-When you are able to offer the customer an experience that intuitively fulfils their needs, there is a high probability of increased loyalty.
+When you are able to offer the customer an experience that intuitively fulfills their needs, there is a high probability of increased loyalty.
 The objective is to improve the experience throughout the entire customer journey – from contact to sales and delivery, from installation to reorder.
 If all other factors are equal, there is a high probability that the experience a customer has during the buying process will significantly contribute to improving customer loyalty.

 How do you create a 360-degree view of your customers?